opencv/opencv/doc/tutorials/contrib/table_of_content_contrib/table_of_content_contrib.rst

 .. _Table-Of-Content-Contrib:

 *contrib* module.
-The additionnal contributions made available !
+The additional contributions made available !
 ----------------------------------------------------------------

-Here you will learn how to use additionnal modules of OpenCV defined in the "contrib" module.
+Here you will learn how to use additional modules of OpenCV defined in the "contrib" module.

  .. include:: ../../definitions/tocDefinitions.rst